veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ### Eventual consistency of VTM

+Note that VTM is eventual consistent system,  meaning that you may not immediately read what you have just written.

+For example, when a user creates a new tenant in the API, MyServices and other services process the creation of a new tenant through the service bus.

+Another example is when a new company is created in MyServices.
+Then, the message is passed by the service bus and a new tenant is created in Veracity Tenant Management.

-Note that VTM is eventual consistent system.
-It means when the endpoint returns a 202 Accepted response for write operations in V4, it does not mean a successful data change.
+**Note that** when the endpoint returns a 202 Accepted response for write operations in V4, it does not mean a successful data change.
 The 202 Accepted response informs that the solution has accepted the change.
 Then, it will process the change and update the data in the background.

 Once the change has been made, then on the service bus, the solution will publish an event informing whether the operation was successful or not.

 If your application does these write operations, it needs to integrate with the Veracity Service Bus and listen for these events to get the result of the call.

 To get these messages, in Domain Events, configure that you want messages to the Tenant topic and use this connection to the service bus.

 For more information, see the [Service Bus documentation](https://github.com/veracity/veracity-documentation/blob/VTM-docs/sections/servicebus/servicebus.md).

 ### How to use the API